Benjamink9988/anshim-scanner/README.md

 ### 1. Getting Started

 When you first launch the app, you will see the initial screen for scanning product labels.
 You can select your preferred language (Korean/English) in the top-right corner.

-**※ Important**: Before using the app, you must first set your Gemini API key in the browser's developer tools as instructed in the [How to Run](#how-to-run) section.

 ### 2. Scanning and Analyzing a Product Label